Behordeun/sandbox-platform/services/auth-service/helm/auth-service/README.md

 To enable NIN/BVN verification:

-1. Obtain an API key from Doja (https://dojah.io)
+1. Obtain an API key from Dojah (https://dojah.io)
 2. Set `secrets.dojaApiKey` to your API key

 ### Ingress